 People climb Denali for various causes – Climbing for the Cure, the Wounded Warrior project, climbing to support certain individuals.
 There is a team headed up the mountain at the end of the week that has Su Valley High School in mind.

 Two overdue climbers on Mount Frances in the Alaska Range are confirmed dead.

 Denali National Park mountaineering rangers located the remains of 33 year old Jiro Kurihara of Canada and Junya Shiraishi, age 28, of Japan in avalanche debris on Mt.
 Frances, a technical peak just north of the Kahiltna basecamp on Denali. (more…)

-KTNA’s morning news, weather forecast, Denali echos, announcements for May 2nd.
+KTNA’s morning news, weather forecasts, Denali echos, announcements for May 20th.
 Host is Trisha Costello.
-Headlines – Climber dies in avalanche near Moose’s Tooth in AK Range; Trapper Creek Elementary slated for new roof.
+Headlines – Rescue helicopter performs one of few close-to-the-summit rescues in history; Campbell and others win Fellowships in Denali.
 16 min.